cybercongress/cybercongress/CONTRIBUTING.md

 It's better for us if you will open your pull request by following steps:

 - open an issue with you interested in;
-- fork repo to your github account;
+- fork the repo and create your branch from `master`;
 - play with it and make significant things;
+- if you've added code that should be tested, add tests;
+- if you've changed APIs, update the documentation;
+- ensure the test suite passes;
 - open pull request and write good commit message;
 - submit PR;
 - YOU'RE AWESOME!